 Respondees to the Legal Cheek Junior Barrister Survey describe the work at 3VB as being a “great mix of commercial and public international law work”.
 Such “groundbreaking, precedent-setting stuff” comes at a price though.
 Like most commercial sets, you can expect to work between 50-59 hours in an average week.
 However, the 58 junior barristers aren’t just thrown in at the deep end without armbands.
 If you find yourself struggling, you can expect support from senior silks.
 An insider tells us an anecdote where he was pacing the 3VB halls thinking about a case one evening, when one of the set’s 30 QCs spotted him and invited him to start chatting: “Hours later at 10pm we were in his room debating the point and pulling out authorities together.
 It was immeasurably helpful and hugely generous.”

-There has a been a notable return, too.
-After stepping down as Judge in Charge of the Commercial Court, Sir William Blair (elder brother of former PM Tony) returned to 3VB at the end of 2017.
-Emphasising the close links between to 3 Verulam Buildings and the financial world, Blair Senior was appointed Chair of the Bank of England’s Enforcement Decision Making Committee in 2018.
+Outside of work, there is a “good rapport” among the 80ish tenants.
+But while individuals may “meet regularly for lunch” or have “beers at the pub”, this is not formalised.
+The chambers has expanded in recent years, making notable hires such as Farhaz Khan from Outer Temple.
+3VB also raided 39 Essex Chambers, recruiting a silk and four juniors in 2018.
+There has been a notable return, too.
+After stepping down as the judge in charge of the London Commercial Court, Sir William Blair (elder brother of former PM Tony) returned to 3VB at the end of 2017.
+Highlighting the close links between 3 Verulam Buildings and the financial world, Blair Senior was appointed Chair of the Bank of England’s Enforcement Decision Making Committee in 2018.